 Why?
 I'm glad you asked!

-The Second Principle of Safe Investing is protecting your money against loss, and that is the point of personal money management; making sure you are protected from losses in your personal finances and your trading.
+The Second Principle of Safe Investing is protecting your money against loss, and that is the point of personal money management; making sure you are protected from losses in your personal finances and trading.

 The trading money management half of money management combines 2 areas: